ichbinmeraj/TabrizSubwayTimelineTelegramBot/README.md

 # TabrizSubwayTimelineTelegramBot
-TelegramBot that hepls user with they timing
+TelegramBot that helps user with they timing